python/cpython/Doc/library/os.rst

 .. function:: unlink(path)

-   Remove the file *path*.
+   Remove (delete) the file *path*.
 This is the same function as :func:`remove`; the :func:`unlink` name is its traditional Unix name.
 Availability: Unix, Windows.

 .. function:: utime(path, times)